mrutyunjayma/Terraform-Projects/remote_state/READM.md

 terraform plan
 ```
 Apply:

 ```
 terraform apply
 ```
-State is stored locally in terraform.tfstate.
+Terraform state is stored in the S3 bucket and locked using DynamoDB.

-Destroy resources:
+Destroy resources when done:
 ```
 terraform destroy
 ```
 📌 Notes
-This setup is ideal for learning and testing, not for production or team collaboration.
+Remote backend is suitable for team collaboration.

+Make sure your S3 bucket and DynamoDB table names are unique.